 Company X manufactures and sells mufflers and wheel vel.
 The company's head office is in Jakarta.
 At the time of the study, 53 people worked at the company.
 Four of them are middle managers and one is general manager.
 Half of the employees work in the manufacturing department and the rest are office workers in marketing, purchasing, sales, and financial administration.
 Some functions, such as cleaning and maintenance, are outsourced.
 The company has sales representatives in all provinces in Indonesia.
 The leadership style in company X is quite authentic and the organizational structure is quite hierarchical.
 Middle managers have formal responsibilities, but this is not actualized; general manager makes all decisions.
 Also, the behavior of general managers cannot be predicted or the same towards employees.
-Open dialogue between managers and subordinates does not occur.
-Fear and suspicion are common reactions to the attitudes of general managers.
+Open dialogue between managers.
 Thus, cooperation and cooperation cannot develop between employees and management in the organization.